 What makes a person a citizen of the U.S.?
 According to the 14th Amendment to the Constitution, which was ratified on July 9, 1868, “all persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and the State wherein they reside.”
 This has been subject to interpretation and change since the 14th Amendment was enacted.
 For example, Native Americans were not officially considered United States citizens until the Indian Citizenship Act was passed in 1924.

 In 1940, Congress decreed that the third Sunday in May would be I Am an American Day.
 In 1952, the day was moved to September 17 to correspond with the anniversary of the signing of the Constitution.
 Then, in 2004, Congress approved legislation to combine the two events into one holiday, declaring September 17th to be both Constitution Day and Citizenship Day.Want to learn more about Citizenship Day?
-The blog of the Law Library of Congress, In Custodia Legis, includes information on the origins of Citizenship Day as well as information on the 14th Amendment, which identifies who is a citizen of the United States and the legal cases that shaped how it was enforced.
+The blog of the Law Library of Congress, In Custodia Legis, includes information on the 14th Amendment, which identifies who is a citizen of the United States and the legal cases that shaped how it was enforced.
 Links to primary sources on the 14th Amendment is available in a web guide.
 A search on “citizenship” in Congress.gov will also produce information on recent legislation about citizenship.

 Ask students to read some of the presidential proclamations on Citizenship Day.
 Why is it important to commemorate these two important events?

 Encourage students to review the Constitution.
 What are the rights and responsibilities of United States citizens as noted in the Constitution?